Rhea3002/Car-Parking-System---Embedded-Systems-/README.md

 # Car Parking System — Embedded Systems Project

 **Overview**
 An IoT-style parking management prototype that automates barrier control, slot detection, and visual guidance to improve parking efficiency.
 Implemented as a hardware prototype using Arduino UNO, IR sensors, servo motors, LED indicators, and an I2C LCD for slot display.
-(See full documentation.) :contentReference[oaicite:2]{index=2}
+(See full documentation)

 ---